DeRidderJonas/AmbientInteractionsUsingSmartLocations/README.md

 1. Override the necessary methods.
 These will always include `virtual void Start(Elite::Blackboard* pBlackboard) override;` and `virtual bool Update(float deltaTime) override;`.
 It's important to call the Script version of these functions as well because they are responsible for initialization.
 1. Add it to a Smart Location

+# Future
+This was obviously a small project.
+Big games using the concept of Smart Locations need to make decisions on where to store data from the agents, wether they're available, compatible, etc...
+In the [research paper](http://www.gameaipro.com/GameAIPro3/GameAIPro3_Chapter35_Ambient_Interactions_Improving_Believability_by_Leveraging_Rule-Based_AI.pdf) mentioned before, they recommend a Tuple space where all of this data can be stored and accessed by the Smart Locations.

+This project was also limited to a certain amount of agents and the scripts were made according to that amount.
+Also, it did not matter how they entered the Smart Location and the Smart Locations were always accessible.
+If larger amounts of agents are needed or if the Smart Location was placed in a location than "" was not (easily) accesible for agents, an "NPC spawner" is required.
+This spawner should provide the needed agents for the scripts.